 The IIE’s Scholar Rescue Fund supports scholars who are suffering severe and targeted threats to their lives and/or careers because of their academic work in their home countries.
 Scholars are brought to host institutions in safe countries where they can continue their academic work in safety.

-In 2008, we hosted a scholar from Zimbabwe (2008-09).
+In 2013, we hosted a scholar from Iraq

-In 2010, we hosted a scholar from Iran (2010-11).
+In 2013, we hosted a second scholar from Iran (2013-2014).

-Currently, in 2011, we are hosting a scholar from Uzbekistan (2011-2013).
+In 2011, we hosted a scholar from Uzbekistan (2011-2013).